Pre-K Printable Fun

 Make your own Perfume

 Perfume making with preschoolers is a new and exciting Science and Discovery experience that your preschoolers will enjoy!
 Making perfume is a great way to stimulate their senses and creativity while following a specific recipe.
-In our Make Your Own Perfume blog post, we take you through the steps involved in making perfume with preschoolers and how this activity can benefit their overall development.
+In our Make Your Own Perfume activity, we take you through the steps involved in making perfume with preschoolers and how this activity can benefit their overall development.

 Try a New Finger play-Fine Motor